tomaskraus/clogtest/README.md

-## clogtest
+# clogtest

 **Console-log-test**, or **clogtest** is a command line application for testing output assertions.
-It runs a javascript file and tests a match between file's output and patterns written in the special comments (`//=>`) in that file.
+It runs a _javascript_ or even a _TypeScript_ file and tests a match between file's output and patterns written in the special comments (`//=>`) in that file.

 _Clogtest's_ main purpose is to test code examples before they're copy-pasted to the documentation.

+## Example

-1. having an `examples.js` script file, we want to ensure the script prints the desired output:
+1. having an `example.js` script file in a `examples` directory, we want to ensure the script prints the desired output:

 ```js
 const result = [1, 2, 3, 4, 5].map((i) => 2 * i);